 The Period Lengths at a Glance

 Three of these numbers deserve special notice.
-Saturn's period is almost halved compared to Vimshottari — 10 years instead of 19.
-Rahu's period is one-third shorter at 12 instead of 18.
+Saturn's period is almost halved compared to Vimshottari: 10 years instead of 19.
+Rahu's period is one-third shorter, 12 instead of 18.
 Yet Venus and Jupiter remain the long chapters of life, and Mercury keeps its weighty 17-year stretch.
-The cycle still places its longest periods on the benefics, and its shortest on the Sun, which preserves the felt rhythm Jyotish readers are used to.
+The cycle still places its longest periods on the benefics and its shortest on the Sun, which preserves a rhythm Jyotish readers already recognise.

 The Order of the Sequence

 Ashtottari runs Sun → Moon → Mars → Mercury → Saturn → Jupiter → Rahu → Venus, then back to Sun.
-This is the order taught in the Brihat Parashara Hora Shastra and preserved in most regional schools.
-A few Bengali authorities cite a slightly different ordering, but the Sun-first sequence is the one most software implementations and modern textbooks follow.
+This is the order taught in the Brihat Parashara Hora Shastra.
+For practical reading, keep this Sun-first order consistent across the mahadasha and antardasha layers.

 Notice that the order is not the weekday sequence (which would run Sun → Moon → Mars → Mercury → Jupiter → Venus → Saturn), and it is not Vimshottari's order either.
 It is a third rhythm, built around the eight-graha logic of the system itself.
 When you read an Ashtottari calendar, the transitions feel slightly different from Vimshottari precisely because the lord-to-lord handoff happens at a different cadence.